 My first attempt at making ghee was way back when we were beginning to follow the gluten-free casein-free (GFCF) diet.
-We could no longer eat butter, as it contained casein, and so I was looking for an alternative that still tasted great.
+We could no longer eat butter, as it contained casein (a dairy protein), and so I was looking for an alternative that still tasted great.
 I had seen at my first AutismOne conference a demonstration of how to make ghee on your stovetop, and so I hurried home, excited to try this new recipe.

 I was very nervous to do it, as the presenter had mentioned that the difference between perfectly clarified butter and burnt ghee was within a matter of seconds, and I didn’t want to burn my $5 pound of butter.
-My first attempt was a disaster; it was a mess, and I was unsure whether I had gotten out all of the casein, so the entire batch was wasted.
+My first attempt was a disaster to put it mildly, and I was unsure whether I had gotten out all of the casein, so the entire batch was wasted.
 I couldn’t risk my son accidentally ingesting any casein, as it led to total behavioral chaos and loss of language, so I went back to buying my Earth’s Balance margarine and occasionally splurging on store-bought ghee.

 Fast forward to GAPS™ and learning a way to make ghee in your oven.